 While 3D mammograms show some promise in better health outcomes, there isn’t enough research to advocate them over 2D mammograms.
 The U.S. Preventive Services Task Force currently recognizes both 2D and 3D mammography as equally acceptable screening methods.

 3D mammograms may be covered by your health plan.
 You should call the number on the back of your member ID card for more information before you schedule one.

 The U.S. Preventive Services Task Force recommends that women between the ages of 50 and 74 get a mammogram every two years.
 Women between the ages of 40 and 49 should talk to their doctor about when they should start getting mammograms.

-If you have an increased risk for breast cancer, talk to your doctor about screening tests, no matter how old you are.
-Breast cancer risk factors include having:
+If you have a higher risk for breast cancer, talk to your doctor about screening, no matter how old you are.
+Breast cancer risk factors include:

 Check with your doctor if you have questions about mammograms or other breast cancer screenings.

 Learn more about mammogram screenings in this video.